UDP in - Ethernet UDP input mailbox

 • Number of signals: specifies the vector size of the data output signal.

-• Byte order: defines the byte order in which the data will be read. (little-endian or big-endian)
+• Byte order: defines the byte order in which the data will be read.
+(Little-endian or Big-endian)

 • Initial value: sets the initial value of the data output before any data are received.
-The value is interpreted as a uint64.

 Ethernet input mailbox Plecs dialog parameters